Roeland Wiersema

 Biography

 I grew up in the Netherlands, in the city of Nijmegen.
 I did my undergraduate studies at Radboud University, where I pursued a bachelor in Physics and Astronomy and a master's in Particle and Astrophysics.
 Under the supervision of Bert Kappen, I wrote a master's thesis on quantum-inspired machine learning.
 During my master's I founded a machine learning consultancy company with three of my friends.
-After completing some projects we decided to pursue different directions with some of use leaving for academia and some headed to industry.
+After completing some projects we decided to pursue different directions with some of us leaving for academia and some headed to industry.
 I decided on academia, and started my PhD at the University of Waterloo and the Vector Institute in 2020.
 I worked on variational quantum computing and machine learning for quantum many-body physics under the supervision of Juan Carrasquilla and Roger Melko.
-In 2024, I defended my PhD after writing a thesis titled Quantum Computing: Optimization and Geometry.
+In 2024, I defended my PhD after writing a thesis titled Quantum Computing: Optimization and Geometry (found here.).
 During my PhD, I worked with Xanadu Quantum Technologies on several projects, and did an internship at Los Alamos National Laboratory.

-Neural Quantum States for dynamics
+Neural Quantum States for time dynamics

 Related works:

-[1] King, Andrew D.,...,Wiersema et al. Computational supremacy in quantum simulation. arXiv preprint arXiv:2403.00910, 2024.
+[1] King,...,Wiersema et al. Computational supremacy in quantum simulation. arXiv preprint arXiv:2403.00910, 2024.

 Differential geometry approaches in variational quantum computing